Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Carefully pour the egg into the whirlpool and set your timer for 3 minutes.

-Like their cousin, the sunny side fried egg, poached eggs are happy perched atop any type of bread, cooked pasta, white or brown rice, or quinoa.
-But they are most famous as the center of attraction in Eggs Benedict.
+Like their cousin, the sunny side fried egg, poached eggs are happy when perched atop any type of bread, cooked pasta, white or brown rice, or quinoa.
+But they are most famous as the center of attraction in eggs benedict.
+Tyler Florence of the Food Network has an easy hollandaise sauce recipe to help you make that memorable dish at home.

-By the way, Emeril's shirred eggs are blissful, but if you want to lighten the dish a tad, and/or you don't eat meat, in my opinion you can omit the ham which lines the bottom of the baking dishes.
+By the way, Emeril's shirred eggs are blissful, but if you want to lighten the dish a tad, and/or you don't eat meat, in my opinion, you can omit the ham that lines the bottom of the baking dishes.